< What is Maiko?>

-Ususally a girl aged 15 or 16 starts trainings as a maiko trainee.
-Then after nearly 1-year hard training, she becomes Maiko.
+Usually a girl aged 15 or 16 starts trainings as a maiko trainee.
+After nearly 1-year hard training, she becomes Maiko.
 Then Maiko becomes Geiko usually at the age of 20, after gaining plenty of experience as a Maiko for 3-4 years.
 So we might safely say it's like, say, yellowtails having different names as they grow.

-< What are the differencesbetween Maiko and Geiko?> When it comes to their appearances; (1) Hair style: Maiko have their own hair done in a traditional Maiko style at an exclusive barbershop.
-On the other hand, Geiko wear a wig for the traditional Japanese hairstyle for Geiko.
+When it comes to their appearances: (1) Hair style: Maiko have their own hair done in a traditional Maiko style at an exclusive barbershop.
+On the other hand, Geiko wear a wig for the traditional Japanese hairstyle.
 (2) Kimono: Maiko wear a kimono with long obi (sash) hanging down from their back.
 By contrast, Geiko wear a kimono with short obi.
+Maiko's Kimono is very heavy, weighing about 10kg!!
+Their sash is as long as 6 meters!!

-<Where's Maiko?> There are five Kagai, or Maiko amusement place, in Kyoto.
-Four of them are located in the eastern part of Kyoto and the other in the central Kyoto.
-One of the most popular districts is Gion, located in the east side of the Kamogawa River.
-It is said that there are almost 100 Maiko/Geiko living in this area.
+There are five Kagai, or Maiko amusement places, in Kyoto.
+Four of them are located in the eastern part of Kyoto and the other in central Kyoto.
+One of the most popular districts is Gion, has long developed ever since 17th century in the east side of the Kamogawa River.
+It is said that there are about 100 Maiko/Geiko living in Gion, totally some 250 in Kyoto's five Kagai.

 < Maiko with a long sash hanging down from their back>